tayruxin/tp/docs/DeveloperGuide.md

 #### Implementation

-The `filter` command is implemented in the `FilterCommand` class, which uses the `ApplicationStatusPredicate` class.
+The `filter` command uses the `ApplicationStatusPredicate` class, which tests and returns true if a company's application status matches the application status input specified by the user.
 The `ApplicationStatusPredicate` class implements the `Predicate` interface, which allows it to be used in the `Model` interface's `updateFilteredCompanyList(Predicate<Company> predicate)` method.

 Given below is an example usage scenario and how the `filter` mechanism behaves at each step.

 1. The user enters the input `filter s/PA`.
 2. The `LogicManager` calls `AddressBookParser#parseCommand()` with the user input.
-3. The `AddressBookParser` creates a parser that matches the `filter` command, a `FilterCommandParser` object and uses it to parse the command.
+3. The `AddressBookParser` creates a parser that matches the `filter` command, a `FilterCommandParser` object, and uses it to parse the command.
-4. This results in a `FilterCommand` object, which is executed by the `LogicManager`.
+4. The `FilterCommandParser` creates a `ApplicationStatusPredicate` object with the application status, PA, and then creates a `FilterCommand` object with the `ApplicationStatusPredicate` object.
 5. The `FilterCommand` object can communicate with the `Model` when it is executed.
 It calls `Model#filterCompaniesByStatus(Predicate<Company> predicate)` to filter the list of companies by their application status.
-6. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.
+6. Finally, the `FilterCommand` object returns the `CommandResult` object.

 The following sequence diagram will illustrate the process of performing the `filter` command.